AlexLaforge/Native-adblock-detector/README.md

 ```

 ##Settings
 Specify settings so footer bar with message matches your brand.
 You can modify text, colors and add extra buttons to the bar.
-Text can modified so you can use languages other than English.
+Text can be modified for languages other than English.

 Three important attributes are `canClose`, `urlRules` and `excludeUrlRules`.